-Skip to 1 minute and 46 secondsexplore: Why are unaccompanied and separated children on the move?
-And what are the risks they face?
-How can we best assess the individual needs, circumstances, and wishes of children so we can provide the best possible alternative care, protection, and support?
+Skip to 3 minutes and 48 secondswill explore: Why are unaccompanied and separated children on the move and what are the risks they face?
+How can we best assess the individual needs, circumstances, and wishes of children so we can provide the best possible alternative care, protection and support?
 What is suitable and what is unsuitable care?
-And I know you may be facing many challenges in your everyday work, we're going to consider how we can improve the protection, support and alternative care for children.
-There'll also be ways that you can interact with each other.
-You're going to be able to post your ideas, post questions, and share your own knowledge and experience with the other course learners from around the world on our discussion board.
+And although I know you may be facing many challenges in your everyday work we're going to consider how we can improve the protection, support, and alternative care for children.
+There will also be ways you can interact with each other.
+You're going to be able to post your ideas, post questions and share your own knowledge and experience with other course learners from around the world on our discussion board.

-Skip to 2 minutes and 35 secondsI'm really looking forward to reading those comments.
+Skip to 4 minutes and 33 secondsI'm really looking forward to reading those comments.
 So I hope you find the next six weeks both interesting and stimulating.
-But most of all, I really hope that you will find this course useful and helpful in whatever role you might be playing to support, protect and provide alternative care for unaccompanied and separated children on the move.
-Thank you, and good luck.
+But most of all I really hope that you will find this course useful and helpful in whatever role you might be playing to support, protect, and provide alternative care for unaccompanied and separated children on the move.
+Thank you and good luck!

 Welcome to the course

 Whatever your role or interest in unaccompanied and separated children on the move, we hope you will find the course exciting and informative.
 We believe this course will be of interest to you, and can help you in your work if you are a frontline professional or a volunteer anywhere in the world working to offer care, protection and other support to unaccompanied and separated refugee and migrant children.
 The course will also be of significance if you are a policy maker, work for a government or non-governmental organisation, or indeed, if you have any concern or responsibility for child protection and alternative care.
 We also believe this course will be useful if you are studying the topic of migration or want to learn more about children who are travelling alone across and between borders.